The Learned Monk and Monastic Revival in England

 Burgenland and the Austria Hungary Border Dispute in International Perspective, 1918-1922

-This article has been submitted for peer-review with Region Journal
+This article has been submitted and accepted for publication in REGION Journal

 This work will examine the intricacies of Burgenland’s contested history, its place in the birth of the Austrian and Hungarian republics, and an overview of the Austria Hungary border dispute from an international perspective.
 We intend to place the territorial dispute of Western Hungary within a much larger continental framework that will challenge our view of these formative events.
 The placing of Burgenland amid a discernible pattern of post-Habsburg disintegration and state formation will allow for this regions inclusion among a more coherent and demonstrable historiographical pattern of decline and rebirth.
 In retelling this historical drama, Burgenland may find a reoriented role in the contemporary history of Austria, Hungary and Central Europe.